yuvalmGS/gigaspaces-wiki-jekyll/xap97net/detailed-basic-processing-unit-container.markdown

 {composition-setup}
 {summary}Describing the built-in BasicProcessingUnitContainer which is an extension of the AbstractProcessingUnitContainer class.{summary}

+{% info %}
-{info}This page coveres additional details about the BasicProcessingUnitContainer which are not covered in [Basic Processing Unit Container|Basic Processing Unit Container] page, the previous page should be read before this one.{info}
+This page coveres additional details about the BasicProcessingUnitContainer which are not covered in [Basic Processing Unit Container|Basic Processing Unit Container] page, the previous page should be read before this one.
+{% endinfo %}

 # Configuring The Container Automatic Scanning